J.D. Certificate Program in Public Interest Law

 Students at IIT Chicago-Kent who have a special interest in human rights, civil rights, civil liberties, social justice, increasing access to justice, and battling discrimination can carve their own professional niche by pursuing a Certificate in Public Interest Law.
 The certificate program enables a student to demonstrate a commitment to public interest law, define public interest career goals, customize coursework to match both interests and career objectives, and connect with related events, conferences and professional opportunities.

-Chicago-Kent's long-established institutional commitment to this field has inspired a comprehensive curriculum, including concentrated course work, a focused volunteer service requirement, and opportunities to work with two public interest resource centers as well as the law school's student-run Kent Justice Foundation.
+Chicago-Kent's long-established institutional commitment to this field has inspired a comprehensive curriculum, including concentrated course work, and a focused volunteer service requirement.
 The program's distinguished faculty has years of practical and research experience in this competitive field.

 The Chicago-Kent Career Services Office, furthermore, has two full-time staff members who help students define career goals and create a public interest career path that could zero in on immigration, international human rights, housing, animal rights, sexual orientation rights, bankruptcy and consumer debt, and a host of other options.
 The office also advises and assists students in conducting job searches and cultivating professional relationships.